TIMELINE

 Translating Our Findings

-We screened over 30 participants and conducted 10+ moderated usability sessions.
-Findings were synthesized using affinity mapping and severity scoring.
+I screened over 30 participants and ran 10+ moderated usability sessions.
+Findings were synthesized through affinity mapping and severity scoring, with Likert scale responses used to quantify user confidence across key features.

 Affinity Mapping User Feedback